jerryko01/OWASPJSAppSec/README.md

 > [But this doesn't have anything to do with juice.](https://twitter.com/coderPatros/status/1199268774626488320)
 > ([@coderPatros' wife](https://twitter.com/coderPatros))

+In order to practice real-world vulnerabilities in SDLC, I will use SAST, DAST, and SCA tools to remediate various and numerous vulnerabilities presented in this code base with a "shift left" principle.
+The tools I will use are Snyk for SAST and SCA and Rapid7 InisghtAppSec for DAST.
+I will also utilize Gitlab to establish a CI/CD Pipeline and include DAST testing for continuous scanning and vulnerability remediation.

 OWASP Juice Shop is probably the most modern and sophisticated insecure web application!
 It can be used in security trainings, awareness demos, CTFs and as a guinea pig for security tools!
 Juice Shop encompasses vulnerabilities from the entire